legalese/legalese.github.io/docs/survery-of-software-we-might-use-or-build-on.md

 ## FormaLex / FL language
 *License*:

-They are a class act, but a lot of the source code is in Spanish. :-(
+A lot of the source code is in Spanish. :-(

+Their actions have duration by default, and are concurrent by default.
+I believe that was a mistake.

 ## CL/SCL (language) / CLAN / Anacon / C-O diagrams (Gothenburg, Cammileri, Schneider, which MC?)
 *License*:

 *Papers*: [google drive](https://drive.google.com/open?id=0BzKTGZrxy40NbklTUWd5bEVTaWc)

+**Note**: CL doesn’t have time contraints, besides sequencing, so I think the languages from the Swedes to compare to CSL and FormaLex are SCL and C-O diagrams.

+**Note**: CL/SCL do not seem to support arithmetic, except perhaps in timing constraints in the case of SCL.

 Cammileri on limitations of AnaCon, from *A Domain-Specific Language for Normative Texts with Timing Constraints*: